MaartenGr/BERTopic/docs/faq.md

 ```

 ## **Which embedding model should I choose?**
-Unfortunately, there is not a definitive list of the best models for each language, this highly depends
-on your data, the model, and your specific use-case.
-However, the default model in BERTopic
-(`"all-MiniLM-L6-v2"`) works great for **English** documents.
-In contrast, for **multi-lingual**
-documents or any other language, `"paraphrase-multilingual-MiniLM-L12-v2""` has shown great performance.
+Unfortunately, there is not a definitive list of the best models for each language, this highly depends on your data, the model, and your specific use case.
+However, the default model in BERTopic (`"all-MiniLM-L6-v2"`) works great for **English** documents.
+In contrast, for **multi-lingual** documents or any other language, `"paraphrase-multilingual-MiniLM-L12-v2"` has shown great performance.

-If you want to use a model that provides a higher quality, but takes more compute time, then I would advise using `all-mpnet-base-v2` and `paraphrase-multilingual-mpnet-base-v2` instead.
+If you want to use a model that provides a higher quality, but takes more computing time, then I would advise using `all-mpnet-base-v2` and `paraphrase-multilingual-mpnet-base-v2` instead.

 **SentenceTransformers**
 [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) work typically quite well